- Take deep breaths.

-Poor lighting is the main cause of headaches and blurred-vision.
+Poor lighting is the main cause of headaches and blurred vision.
 Your light could be too bright or too dark.
-Invest on lights that would give you enough lights.
+Invest in lights that would give you enough lights.
 Everyone’s eyes are different.

 You could also use natural light from the outside if you are working during the day.
-Curtains and blinds can be used to adjust the amount of lights in the room.
+Curtains and blinds can be used to adjust the number of lights in the room.